syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 {% endhighlight %}
 {% endtabs %}

-## Checkbox filtering
+## Check box filtering

-The Checkbox filtering is same as the Excel like filter popup which displays a search textbox and a list of checkboxes with unique items from the expanded tree nodes.
+The check box filtering is the same as Excel-like filter popup, which displays a search text box and a list of check boxes with unique items from the expanded tree nodes.

-The items which are in the checked state will be visible in the view and the other items will be filtered out of the view.
+The items in the checked state will be visible in the view, and the other items will be filtered out of the view.

 This filtering operation is performed based on the value of [SfTreeGrid.FilterLevel](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~FilterLevel.html) property.